amourphious/green_prometheus/README.md

-#Green Prometheus
+# Green Prometheus

-NOTE: Build steps for Arch, please update for you specific OS
+NOTE: Build steps for Manjaro Arch, please update for you specific OS

 ## Prereq